 Here's L wearing the jumper I made.
 This is definitely my new favorite outfit.

-I used McCall 9497 pattern, however it is now discontinued.
-Even without a pattern this little beret is so easy to make.
 This will fit a 21 inch head.
 My 5 year old wore it just nicely.
 Adjust the band accordingly if you need it to fit a slightly larger head.
 You can also make the band a bit wider if you prefer also.
 The original pattern shows a 3" wide band.
 My finished hat had a 1 1/2 inch wide band.

 DIRECTIONS: